-The Society established the Davis Carr Cancer Society Endowment Trust, formerly known as Davis Carr Domain Lodge Endowment Trust (the Trust) on 31 March 2008 to maintain and develop Domain Lodge, assist with the work and activities of the Society and provide funds for cancer research and treatment and assistance to those with cancer.
+The Society established the Davis Carr Cancer Society Endowment Trust (the Trust) on 31 March 2008 to maintain and develop Domain Lodge, assist with the work and activities of the Society and provide funds for cancer research and treatment and assistance to those with cancer.
 The Society does not have a direct ownership interest in the Trust.
 The Trust is considered to be a special purpose entity.
 It is consolidated based on an evaluation of the substance of its relationship with the Society and the Trust's risks and rewards, and the fact that the Society controls the Trust.
 The Trust was established under terms that impose strict limitations on the decision making powers of the Trust's management.
 These result in the Society receiving the majority of benefits related to the Trust's operations and net assets, being exposed to the majority of risks related to the Trust's activities, and retaining the majority of the residual ownership risk related to the Trust or its assets.